 Chairman Davis interjected that there is a safety valve to check that; it is when they do the assessment and they go in and the property has changed from a single family to a two family.
-At that point the Assessor's Office should notify the Zoning Administrator who in turn should be checking to see if the proper permits were pulled and if it is in the right zone.
+At that point the Assessor's

+Office should notify the Zoning Administrator who in turn should be checking to see if the proper permits were pulled and if the use is allowed within that zone.